-- 1. These Rules and Regulations have been adopted by the Examining Board of the joint degree Bachelor of Tourism, offered by Wageningen University and Breda University of Applied Sciences and apply to the joint degree Bachelor of Tourism (BTO) that has been included in the Central Registry for Higher Education (Centraal Register Hoger Onderwijs) in the name of both Wageningen University and Breda University of Applied Sciences.)).
+- 1. These Rules and Regulations have been adopted by the Examining Board of the joint degree Bachelor of Tourism, offered by Wageningen University and Breda University of Applied Sciences and apply to the joint degree Bachelor of Tourism (BTO) that has been included in the Central Registry for Higher Education (Centraal Register Hoger Onderwijs) in the name of both Wageningen University and Breda University of Applied Sciences. )).
 These Rules and Regulations apply for both the student and the extraneus.
-For purposes of readability only "student" will be mentioned.
-When referring to the singular student, the male form (such as 'he' or his') is used.
-However reference is made to students of all genders. - 2.
+For purposes of readability only "student" will be mentioned. - 2.
 These Rules and Regulations are issued in English only.